awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-git-resource.md

 # Add a Git Repository to Your Amazon SageMaker Account<a name="nbi-git-resource"></a>

 To manage your GitHub repositories, easily associate them with your notebook instances, and associate credentials for repositories that require authentication, add the repositories as resources in your Amazon SageMaker account\.
-You can view a list of repositories that are stored in your account and details about each repository in the Amazon SageMaker console and by using the API\.
+You can view a list of repositories that are stored in your account and details about each repository in the SageMaker console and by using the API\.

-You can add Git repositories to your Amazon SageMaker account in the Amazon SageMaker console or by using the AWS CLI\.
+You can add Git repositories to your SageMaker account in the SageMaker console or by using the AWS CLI\.

 **Note**
-You can use the Amazon SageMaker API [  `CreateCodeRepository`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateCodeRepository.html) to add Git repositories to your Amazon SageMaker account, but step\-by\-step instructions are not provided here\.
+You can use the SageMaker API [  `CreateCodeRepository`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateCodeRepository.html) to add Git repositories to your SageMaker account, but step\-by\-step instructions are not provided here\.

-## Add a Git Repository to Your Amazon SageMaker Account \(Console\)<a name="nbi-git-resource-console"></a>
+## Add a Git Repository to Your SageMaker Account \(Console\)<a name="nbi-git-resource-console"></a>

-**To add a Git repository as a resource in your Amazon SageMaker account**
+**To add a Git repository as a resource in your SageMaker account**

-1. Open the Amazon SageMaker console at [https://console\.aws\.amazon\.com/sagemaker/](https://console.aws.amazon.com/sagemaker/)\.
+1. Open the SageMaker console at [https://console\.aws\.amazon\.com/sagemaker/](https://console.aws.amazon.com/sagemaker/)\.

 1. Choose **Git repositories**, then choose **Add repository**\.